A WORLDVIEW OF INTEGRATION

 The Sources of Inspiration for artists are diverse, but the beauty of nature with all its various appearances is maybe the major source of creativity.
 The attempt to comprehend the world around us, by analyzing and embibing it with thoughts and feelings, to depict it in a new way, is often the driving force for many of my fellow artist friends.

-On my path as a human and an artist I found one quote which grasped my exploratory urge in a unique way.
+On my path as an artist I found a quote which grasped my exploratory urge in a unique way.
 The quote was from Salvador Dali:

 “I foresee what will be the new style of painting, what I call the quantumized realism.
 That means it will consider what the physicians call energy-quantum, the mathematicians chance and we artists the imponderable or the beauty.
 The picture from tomorrow will be the most exact expression of reality, and one will feel that this reality is ensouled by an extraordinary life, what accords to what is called the discontinuity of matter”.

 The term “Quantum Realism” defined by Salvador Dali some 40 years ago.
 He predicted the art of the future as something which will be an exact replication of reality.
 Rather than just replicating the surface of an object, which will end up in just a 2D-form (an outline and shading – The “Illusion of 3D), the quantumized realism was foreseen as a form of art which will be able to show the constant transformation of matter (the Object).

 There is nothing static in the universe, everything is in constant motion, matter is flowing in and out, evaporating, freezing, growing, dying and being reconstructed.
 There is a fundamental principle of evolving Form underlying all these processes, which will be realized as the beauty we can see in all Universal Creations.

 Quantum Realism wants to make visible the inner Structure of the Object, its underlying form principle, which will affect the way the Object will grow etc, and maybe most important its connection to its surrounding.